kaj07/FLIP-SLASH--sprig-/README.md

 A unique puzzle game based on flipping the colours of the screen.

-A link to the current code can be found here: https://sprig.hackclub.com/share/vPyZJS4e3j40K7ncqFiP
+A link to the current code can be found here: [https://sprig.hackclub.com/share/vPyZJS4e3j40K7ncqFiP](https://sprig.hackclub.com/share/ybc7L7sE4Ez0iZvgcZpw)

 - Features a loading screen before the main menu
 - Will be comprised of several levels
 - My first proper project using Javascript!

-[currently the first level is finished but has no detection when you have done so]